AJ-Abisola/robot/README.md

 # This is a work on autonomous grape counting in a vineyard using the thorvald robot.

-The work in this repo works in the simulation world called vineyard_small_s4_coarse, it can work in other world with some tweaks to the topological map.
+The work in this repo works in the simulation world called vineyard_small_s4_coarse, it can work in other worlds with some tweaks to the topological map.

 #TO RUN
 - start simulation world